devopscodegen/architecture/docs/02_it_organizational_unit_teams.md

 # 7. Customer account management
 - In case of applications released as products, liason between customer who has deployed the application or using it as a service and different internal teams.

 <br><br>

+# 8. Business analyst or Product owner
+- Get requirements from other organizational units of the organization
+- Create feature issues for application engineering team

+<br><br>

 # Application code repositories for platform tools